-Hi, everyone!
+Welcome, welcome, and thrice welcome!
 I’m Maggie Stancu, I live in Ontario, Canada, and I’m a full-time writer, occasional poet, and entertainment journalist!
-I write Adult Fantasy, Gothic Romance, and a dash of drama / horror!
+Though my writing spans many genres, I specialize in Gothic Romance and Gothic Horror, along with Adult Fantasy.
 I love reading all genres, but I have a particular soft spot for classic literature.
-When I’m not writing, you can find me re-watching a Marvel film/series, reading comics, working on a dark academia journal, or reading up on mythology.
+Though time away from writing is a rare occurrence, you can sometimes find me sketching, diving into histories and mythologies, and diving back into a good television series.

 Along with novels, I also adore writing short stories.
 I wrote my first short, Running With Guilt, when I was 17 years old.
 The story focuses on a woman who finally gets the revenge she’s always wanted, only to discover it doesn’t taste nearly as sweet as she was promised.
 It was published in the anthology Holding Fire: Short Stories of Self-Destruction.

 In April 2021, I wrote a short story titled To Rid Himself of Rotten Things.
 The story takes place in a crumbling society, and follows a young Doctor through his daily routine and ever-decreasing sanity.
 It is free to read on Vocal Media.

 I am currently working on a Gothic Horror novel titled In The Confines of Killick Manor.
 Crimson Peak meets The Haunting of Hill House, with a little dash of Penny Dreadful, this is the both the novel of my dreams and my nightmares.